G385 Modern China (internet section)

-1. Chinese society and educational system: Benjamin Elman, "Political, Social and Cultural Reproduction via Civil Service Examinations in Late Imperial China" (under Oncourse Resources).
+2. Chinese society and educational system: Benjamin Elman, "Political, Social and Cultural Reproduction via Civil Service Examinations in Late Imperial China" (under Oncourse week 3 module).
 Notes.

 Forum essay #3: How did the imperial examination system sustain the imperial social and political structures in pre-1905 China?

 Forum essay #4: How did Britain and China go to war over opium?

 1. Introduction of new ideas: religion.
 Spence, chap.8.
 Cheng, chap.8.
 Notes.

 Forum essay #5: Give examples of how Liang Fa (Cheng, 8.2) and the Taipings (Cheng, 8.4 & 8.5) approached and interpreted Christianity.

 2. The Qing Dynasty in reform.
 Spence, chap.9.
 Cheng, chap.9.
 Discussion of "essential" and "peripheral" cultures--the beginning of cultural borrowing.
 Notes.

 Forum essay #6: Describe some characteristics of the approaches to reform by intellectual reformers (Yan Fu and Feng Guifen, and Liang Qichao and Sun Yatsen), and reform-minded government officials (Zhang Zhidong, Zen Guofan, Prince Gong).